JesseEmond/blitz-2024-registration/README.md

 But, what if we didn't have to guess?
 The game's logic is _right there_, in a file called `./blitz-challenge-linux`.
 I like security challenges (Capture The Flag challenges -- or CTF).
-Though it's not an area that I know a lot about, I do have _some_ experience in Reverse Engineering (a lot of it through [RingZer0](https://ringzer0ctf.com/profile/2574/dysleixa)), where we try to understand what a binary is doing from the binary alone (e.g. by disassembling it and looking at assembly code).
+Though it's not a CTF category where I have a ton of practice, I do have _some_ experience in Reverse Engineering (a lot of it through [RingZer0](https://ringzer0ctf.com/profile/2574/dysleixa)), where we try to understand what a binary is doing from the binary alone (e.g. by disassembling it and looking at assembly code).
 What if I use the local binary to answer my questions?

 This is maybe not the most strategic use of my blitz time, but hey; it's a shiny new thing I can look at to